enear/keepachangelog-maven-plugin/README.md

 These are the known issues and possible fixes:

  * Only Git repositories are supported.
- * Only GitHub and BitBucket are supported.
- * Missing custom URLs for diff links
  * The Changelog syntax is not checked.
 Could be fixed by parsing the Markdown and checking if it corresponds to a Changelog.